PNW-TechPros/js-natural-lenses/README.md

 When the target of a lens is intended to be a method of the object to which it is attached, the `bound` method is helpful to avoid repeated lookup through the whole data structure.
 It looks up the target value of the lens and then — if that value is a Function — calls `Function.bind` on that value passing the object from which it was retrieved.
 If the slot doesn't refer to a function, the result is the value in the slot.
 If the slot does not exist, a no-op function is returned.

 `bound` also provides two options for alternate behavior as the second argument: `{or: defaultValue}` and `{orThrow: exceptionValue}`.
 In the case of the `or` option and if the slot is not found in the subject, the default value associated with `or` is returned *without any modification* — specifically, `Function.bind` is *not* called.
 If the `orThrow` option is given and the slot not exist, the given exception value will be thrown.  `orThrow` takes precedence over `or` if both are specified.

+### The `getIterable` and `xformArrayInClone` Methods

+`natural-lenses` does not provide any direct support for traversal, but instead simplifies accessing a slot expected to contain an *Array*.  `getIterable` (available on on lenses but not on other optics) converts a non-iterable value (including an missing value) to an empty Array.
+To use methods like `Array.prototype.map` or `Array.prototype.flatMap`, the iterable result of `getIterable` can be passed to `Array.from`.

+`xformArrayInClone` works similarly for transforming a value expected to be Array-like,